hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 Most incinerators have a "filter bypass mode" which allows to bypass air pollution control systems and emit flue gas directly into the environment.
 Incinerators that are locked into contracts with electricity companies that require a certain amount of power to be provided per unit of time, sometimes have to use "filter bypass mode" during necessary repairs.
 Emissions can be tested indirectly, for example by monitoring concentration of dioxins and furans in chicken eggs in nearby farms.
-The visible white plumes coming out of incinerator smokestacks, that get people concerned, are water vapour and carbon dioxide.
+The visible white plumes coming out of incinerator smokestacks, that get people concerned, are water vapour, carbon dioxide (10-15%), oxygen and nitrogen.
 Unfortunately, pollutant emissions are invisible and hence cannot be monitored without specialised equipment.
 Sometimes smokestacks are build very high to disperse trace polutants across a larger area and hence minimize the concentrations.
 Apart from bottom ash and fly ash, by-products of incineration include used filters, oil from oil traps, contaminated water from flue gas treatment process and leachate generated from the waste while it is stored in the bunkers.